Photo: Anette Andersson

 During the late summer and autumn, the mountain crackles in all sorts of colours, the air is clear and nature’s pantry is right at your feet.
 Although it is difficult to look away from the beautiful views, do so anyway.
 Move your eyes down towards the ground where you stand – the mountain is a real gold mine.

-With loads of flowers blooming, summer promises a fine cloudberry harvest and the first berries can be found in the meadows where the sun has been shining.
+With loads of flowers blooming, summer promises a fine cloudberry harvest and the first berries can be found where the sun has been shining.
 Higher up on the mountains, the berries ripen a little later and the further away you get from the most easily accessible places, the greater the chance you’ll have to fill your buckets.
 Divinely good and super-healthy too!

 Sometime later in the fall, it’s time for the funnel chanterelles.
 The trick is to find one, and when you do they’re usually spread out as a carpet beneath your feet.
 Fantastic to dry and put in glass jars then crumble them in your autumn and winter’s soups and stews.